lysmarine/lysmarine_gen/README.md

 Default passwords are set to 'changeme', which you are supposed to change.
 Default user name in login screens is basically 'user'.

+# System Requirements

+* Raspberry Pi 4 or higher
+* 4 GB memory or higher (2 GB works too but for not many concurrent programs)
+* Touchscreen with resolution 1024x600 or higher (800x480 works too but few of the programs will open too big dialog boxes)

 # Contributors & Testers

 If you don't know where to start, fixing a typo can be enough.
 There are also some issues in the bug tracker marked as